 Saturday September 20, 2008, Day 9

 I finally finished all my errands in Samos, closed the house in Kalami and moved back in Thetis.
-The plan is to sleep here in the marina and sail in the morning for Fourni.
-Turgut and Arzu Ayker will also come there with New Life.
+The plan was to sleep here in the marina and sail in the morning for Fourni.
+Turgut and Arzu Ayker will also come there with New Life II.

 In preparation I changed the oil as the new engine was near the 50 hr operation mandated for the first oil change.
 This fairly simple task turned out to be difficult because the hose of my small hand operated oil pump was too thick for the dip-stick tube.
 Fortunately my friend Andrew from S/Y Cresswell Jenny whom I had met in 2006 in Fourni happened to have a similar oil pump with a thinner hose which he kindly let me use.
 That task accomplished, I filled the water tanks.
 I also equalized the service batteries.

 It rained, sometimes heavily, all night and it was cold.

 I departed the marina, for the last time in 2008, at 0940 but I had to stop just outside the marina to climb into the dinghy and pump out the accumulated rain water.
 The wind was 10-20 knots from the NE.
 This allowed us to sail with the mainsail, still on the second reef, and 75% of the headsail.
 Around 1100, when we were near Samiopoula, as usual there, the wind backed to 10-25 knots from the NW.
 We managed to continue sailing although with this variable strength of the wind we were some times making 7 knots and others barely 3.5.